Configuration of heating and water meters (MBus)

 2. Configuring the meter on the online portal

 Log in to the Climkit online portal (app.climkit.io), select the corresponding site.
-Under Meters > Heat (or Cold Water or Hot Water), create the meters one by one by clicking on the "+".
+Under EQUIPMENT > Meters > Heat (or Cold Water or Hot Water), create the meters one by one by clicking on the "+".

 Edit the meter with the following parameters:

-• Name: name according to type, serial number, and allocation.
-For example: "CH - 94158192 - Apartment 203"
+• Name: name according to type, serial number, and assignment.
+For example: "CH - 94158192 - Apartment 203."

-• Address: leave empty
+• Address: leave blank.

 • Model: generic_mbus